Mazid-Zomader/MAT120/README.md

-**MAT120 Course Materials Repository**
+# Integral Calculus & Differential Equations
+# MAT120

-Welcome to the MAT120 course materials repository!
-This repository contains all the necessary resources for the Integral Calculus and Co-ordinates Geometry course.
-Please read the following guidelines carefully:
+Welcome to the GitHub repository for the **Integral Calculus & Differential Equations (MAT120)** course at **Brac University** for the **Spring 2024** semester.

-**Academic Integrity and Plagiarism**

-Original Work: It is essential that all materials uploaded here are your own original work.
-This includes assignments, solutions, practice sheets, and any other related content.

-Avoid Plagiarism: Plagiarism is strictly prohibited.
-Do not copy solutions or content from external sources without proper attribution.
-Always credit the original authors if you refer to their work.

-Cite Sources: If you use external resources (such as textbooks, online materials, or other students’ work), provide clear citations.
-Properly cite any code, formulas, or ideas that are not your own.

-Collaboration: Collaboration is encouraged, but it should be within the boundaries set by the course.
-Discussing concepts and problem-solving strategies with classmates is beneficial, but the final work you submit must be your own.

-**Contact**

-If you have any questions or concerns related to academic integrity or the course materials, feel free to reach out to the course instructor or teaching assistants.
-For any enquiry , feel free to mail at contact.mazidzomader@gmail.com

-Let’s maintain a respectful and honest learning environment.
-Happy learning! 🚀
+## Course Instructors
+- Theory: **Ms. Shathy Khan**
+- Laboratory: **Mr. Rakibul Alam Shamim**

+## Language
+This course uses **Python** for computational tasks and **Calculus** for theoretical understanding.

+## Caution
+Cheating in any form will not be tolerated in this course.
+It's important to maintain academic integrity and honesty.

+## Strictly Prohibited
+- **Stealing**: Unauthorized use of another's work is strictly prohibited.
+- **Plagiarism**: Copying someone else's work without proper attribution is not allowed.
+- **Proper Attribute and Recognition of Author**: Always give credit where it's due.
+If you use someone else's work, make sure to properly attribute it to them.

+## Message from the Author
+I encourage all students to engage in honest and original work.
+Plagiarism not only undermines your own learning experience, but it also disrespects the original author's efforts.
+Let's create a learning environment that values originality and hard work.

+## Contact Information
+Feel free to reach out via email for any inquiries or concerns.

+contact.mazidzomader@gmail.com

+Best regards,

+**Abdullah Al Mazid Zomader**

+Thank you and happy learning!